alberttranse/java-interview/README.md

 Simulated options for `cat` command:

-- `-a`
-- `-A`
+- `-n` : Number all output lines, helpful for viewing or debugging files with line number reference.
+- `-v` : Display non-printing characters, making control and other non-printing characters visible, except for tabs and the end of line markers.
+- `-sa` : Merge input files into 1 file.
+It is an optimize option of SanAn

 Comment quality: Similar to Unix output with comments.

 # Evaluation and Improvements

-Current algorithm is quite simple, so there hasn't been much optimization in terms of algorithm complexity.
+- Current algorithm is quite simple, so there hasn't been much optimization in terms of algorithm complexity.
 Basic techniques such as ArrayList, HashMap have been utilized for basic programming optimizations.
 - Usage of `StringBuffer`, `StringBuilder` for optimizing file read/write operations.
 - Employing Streams to handle large file scenarios.
 - Investigated some issues related to comments, such as the “>`” option when using the `cat` command.
 However, due to Unix directionality issues, appropriate handling hasn't been implemented yet.
+We add an optimize option like '-sa' to cover this case.